Tuesday, April 28, 2026

 Who Was Harvey Milk? by Corinne Grinapol

-Who Was…? biography series for middle grade fascinates with the story of Harvey Milk who was one of the first openly gay men to run for and win an elected position in the US, and who advocated for gay rights in San Francisco, California.
+Who Was Harvey Milk? - one of the first openly gay men to run for and win an elected position in the US, and who advocated for gay rights in San Francisco, California.

 Harvey Bernard Milk (1930-1978) was born on Long Island, New York.
 Both his parents came from Jewish families who came from Lithuania.
 Harvey’s father followed the traditional rules of their faith.
 His mother wasn’t as strict about the rules.
 What mattered to her was - tikkun olam – helping to fix the world.
 Thus, she volunteered in projects helping to feed the poor.